AN EVENING WITH DANIEL LANOIS

 An exceptional night of musical artistry and soulful songcraft, this special ticketed Supercrawl Presents event will see the legendary Daniel Lanois joined onstage by bassist and multi-instrumentalist Jim Wilson and drummer Kyle Crane.
-Tickets go on sale to the public Thursday, June 15 at 10:00am EST through Ticketfly and DrDisc Hamilton (20 Wilson St., Hamilton).
+Tickets are available through Ticketfly and DrDisc Hamilton (20 Wilson St., Hamilton).

 Daniel Lanois is a name that deserves to be mentioned alongside the finest sonic experimenters of the 20th century – and the 21st century too.
 Yes, he's been willing to step back into the background as others take the limelight, but that shouldn't diminish his contribution, which ripples throughout practically every style and sound of the modern era.
 Whatever you're listening to — whether it be acoustic or electronic, roots or futurist, underground or pop – if you listen closely you'll hear traces of the sonic signatures of Daniel Lanois.